git-town/git-town/documentation/development/steps_list.md

 `git town sync` also allows the user to skip the current branch, which skips all commands until the next checkout and then resumes executing steps.

-## Aborting commands
+#### Aborting commands

-When executing a step, the undo steps for it are determined and appended to the `undo list` for the current Git Town command.
-This is done by calling the methods `step.CreateUndoStepBeforeRun()` and `step.CreateUndoStepAfterRun()`.

-If the user aborts the current command,
-Git Town calls the `CreateAbortStep` method for the failed step, then executes the list of undo steps for all previously run steps.
+The step to abort is determined by calling the `CreateAbortStep` method of the current (failed) step.
+On abort, git town executes the abort step and the list of undo steps for all previously run steps.

-## Undoing commands
+#### Undoing commands

 A successfully finished command can be undone.
 To do that, Git Town executes all the undo steps.